Issue Brief // Personal Liberty

 I want Georgia to defend informed personal choices.
 Patients and doctors should make medical decisions, not politicians.
 Adults should get truthful information before the state or any industry demands compliance.
 AI-generated content should be labeled so people know when they are dealing with software instead of a human being.

 It also means government should not be trying to define who people are, who they love, what faith they practice, or which legal adults deserve dignity and privacy.
-I strongly support LGBTQ people with dignity and respect because gay rights and trans rights are human rights.
+I support LGBTQ Georgians with dignity and respect because equal protection, privacy, work, housing, safety, and civil rights should not depend on identity or who someone loves.
 Representative government is supposed to protect rights and provide transparency.
-It is not supposed to become a substitute parent, substitute pastor, substitute doctor, or substitute conscience.
+It is not supposed to replace families, faith communities, doctors, or individual conscience.

 Georgia lawmakers are actively debating all of this right now.
 If we care about freedom, then we need to be consistent.
 We cannot say government should stay out of your wallet while inviting it into your exam room, your family life, your identity, and your information environment.